-Peta Jurd B.Com, Dip.Law, CPA, FAICD
+Peta Jurd B.Com, Dip.Law, CPA, FAICD (resigned 21 August 2019) Board member for 8 years

 Peta has extensive experience in health and technology companies and is currently the Chief Commercial Officer and Company Secretary of Simavita Limited, a digital health technology company that has a first to market digital solution for the management of incontinence.
 Prior to this, Peta was the Head of Hills Health Solutions at Hills Limited where she was responsible for providing health technology to hospitals and aged care facilities in Australia and New Zealand.
 She has also held senior management positions at Telstra, Veolia Environmental Services and Mayne Nickless Health Care.
 Peta is a Non Executive Director of Healthdirect Australia Ltd, a national public health information service in Australia, funded by federal, state and territory governments.